gamernetwork/gastatsdash/docs/analytics_service.rst

 Google Analytics
 ---------------

-The analytics file is setup with exponential backoff for errors.
-It has just one main query function, into which can be passed the specific metrics, dimensions and dates that are needed.
+We have set up access to the Google Analytics Core Reporting API using a service account.
+You will need to do this as well, following :ref:`these steps <service_setup>` or for more info go `here <https://developers.google.com/analytics/devguides/reporting/core/v3/quickstart/service-py>`_ .

-Data Check
+The analytics class has a function to run a query, implement exponential backoff when there is an error and to rollup the data from same-site IDs.

-To check if data is available we query to get pageviews for every hour for the period's end date.
-If the results returned does not include 24 hours, then the data is not ready yet.
+It also has a function that checks the data's availability which queries to get pageviews for every hour for the period's end date.
+If the results returned does not include all 24 hours, then the data is not ready yet.

 Youtube Analytics
 -----------------